-Source: Field Survey, 2025
+Source: Field Survey of 2025

-The major challenge identified by respondents is limited funding, the table reveals that 124 (32.6%), followed by poor infrastructure at 91 (23.9%), high cost at 78 (20.5%), and lack of training at 66 (17.4%).
+The major challenge identified by respondents is limited funding (124, 32.6%), followed by poor infrastructure (91, 23.9%), high cost (78, 20.5%), and lack of training (66, 17.4%).
 Only 21 (5.5%) respondents indicated that they faced no challenges.
-These findings suggest that financial constraints and infrastructural issues are the most significant barriers hindering wider access to and use of agricultural technologies among farmers.
+These findings suggest that financial constraints and infrastructural issues are the most significant barriers to farmers’ wider access to and use of agricultural technologies.

-Table 6: Which sustainable practices have you adopted because of using agricultural technologies?
+Table 6: Which sustainable practices have you adopted because of the use of agricultural technologies?